Much is being made today of the state of the so-called “black community”.

 Jesus did not tell His followers to organize themselves into an 11-person “movement” so as to “impact the culture” and free themselves of the political and religious oppression they endured under Roman rule.

-But, you see, there can be no community where you and I have nothing in common.
+There can be no “community” where you and I have nothing in common.

 Melanin does not shape my morality.